tobytripp/text_to_noise/README.md

 The sound will play if _any_ of the given conditions match.

-Since the configuration file is Ruby, you could conceivable do just about anything you want in the condition block.
+Since the configuration file is Ruby, you could conceivably do just about anything you want in the condition block.